ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 }
 ```

-Now that we've defined the `MathBountyBox`, we can also use derive a few traits and helper methods automatically:
+Now that we've defined the `MathBountyBox`, we can also derive a few traits and helper methods automatically:

 ```rust
 #[derive(Debug, Clone, WrapBox, SpecBox)]